ovh/docs/pages/cloud/dedicated/asa_eol/guide.en-gb.md

 ## End of Life Planning

-Affected customers with active Cisco ASA Bare Metal Firewall services will receive an email notification about their technical and billing OVHcloud accounts in December 2021.
+Affected customers with active Cisco ASA Firewall services will receive an email notification about their technical and billing OVHcloud accounts in December 2021.

 ### Schedule Table